 Like any injury, it’s better for your toes if you can prevent the problem in the first place.
 Most toenail trauma can be avoided with proper footwear.
 Use closed-toed shoes that fit correctly, especially when you’re active.
 If you work in a job or environment where the risk of heavy objects falling on your feet is high, consider wearing reinforced boots.
 Keep your nails properly trimmed as well, so they aren’t too long.

 Toenails are tough, but they need care just like the rest of your feet.
 Injuries can be just as painful and damaging to them as any other injured area.
 Toenail trauma may look scary, but with the right care, you can take care of your digits and keep your nails healthy.
-If you’ve suffered nail damage and are struggling with discomfort, let our experts at Gulf South Foot & Ankle, LLC help you today.
+If you’ve suffered nail damage and are struggling with discomfort, let our experts at Gulf South Foot & Ankle, LLC, help you today.
 Don’t wait.
-Contact our Metairie, LA, office at (504) 708-4810 or online to request more information or a consultation.
+Contact us online of by phone to request more information or a consultation.